British woman files appeal against Cyprus 'fake rape' conviction | Law-Order

 British woman files appeal against Cyprus 'fake rape' conviction

-The woman received a suspended four-month prison sentence in January 2020 in a case which sparked concern from Britain and activists about her treatment by Cyprus authorities.
-Lawyers for the defendant, who cannot be named for legal reasons, and prosecutors presented their arguments before a three-bench Supreme Court in the capital Nicosia on Thursday.
+A British woman convicted for falsely claiming gang rape in Cyprus has filed an appeal to the island's Supreme Court, seeking to clear her name.
+The woman received a suspended four-month prison sentence https://www.reuters.com/article/uk-cyprus-crime-tourists-briton-idUKKBN1YY0D9 from a district court in January 2020, in a case which sparked concern from Britain and activists about her treatment by Cypriot authorities.

 - Country: